 Above: As you can see the wrap wire only makes contact with the hex core’s six corners rather than being in complete contact with its entire outer surface.

 Hex core strings are more or less the norm nowadays when it comes to the manufacturing of guitar strings.
-Most of the popular brands you see on our website including D’Addario, Ernie Ball, Elixir and Rotosound all favour a steel hex core for all of their strings whether they be for electric guitar, acoustic guitar or bass guitar.
+This was a production technique first adopted by D’Addario back in the 1930’s but most of the popular brands you see on our website including Ernie Ball, Elixir, Rotosound and more all favour a steel hex core for all of their strings whether they be for electric guitar, acoustic guitar or bass guitar.

 So what’s better, Hex Core or Round Core strings?

 If you’re partial to scouring the guitar forums online, you may have come across threads dedicated to this very topic.
 Of course, certain players certainly have their preferences and strongly voice their opinions on what’s best but there’s definitely no ‘correct’ answer to this question.
 All we can say is that both have their own unique characteristics which are certainly worth considering to see which sets might suit your guitar and style of playing.
 Here’s a few things we think are worth pondering;